 Submit tasks at lightning speed with email templates

 Typing can be tedious.
 Especially when you have to type the same thing over and over.
-One way send work requests or documentation to ArtsPool more quickly is to use email templates to automatically populate your subject line and email body based on the template you choose.
-We use Gmail at ArtsPool, so the below instructions are specific to Gmail's templates feature, but you can set up similar templates in email clients such as Outlook or Mac Mail
+One way to send work requests or documentation to ArtsPool more quickly is to use email templates to automatically populate your subject line and email body based on the template you choose.
+We use Gmail at ArtsPool, so the instructions below are specific to Gmail's templates feature, but you can set up similar templates in email clients such as Outlook or Mac Mail

 Enabling templates

-2. Select Settings.
+2. Select See all settings.

 3. Select Advanced on the horizontal menu at the top.